BradleyAWard/R-for-Data-Science/1-Data-Visualization/Data-Visualization.md

 When a categorical variable is mapped to an aesthetic, ggplot2 will automatically assign a unique value of the aesthetic (here a unique value) to each unique level of the variable (each of the three species), a process known as *scaling*.

 Let us add one more layer: a smooth curve displaying the relationship between body mass and flipper length.
-Since this is a new geometric object representing our data, we will add a new geom as a layer on top of our point geom: $\texttt{geom\_smooth()}$, and we will specify that we want to draw the line of best fit on a linear model with method = "lm".
+Since this is a new geometric object representing our data, we will add a new geom as a layer on top of our point geom: `geom_smooth()`, and we will specify that we want to draw the line of best fit on a linear model with method = "lm".

 ```r
 # Code 3